ryanneefeng/PokerEquityCalculator/README.md

 How many players at the table (including you)?
 4

 Enter your 2 hole cards (e.g. A Hearts, 10 Spades):
-Card 1: A spades
+Card 1: 10 clubs
-Card 2: 2 clubs
+Card 2: 10 spades

 Mode:
 1 = Single calculation, 2 = Full game mode (pre-flop to river)